2 Louisville police officers fired over Breonna Taylor shooting

 The Louisville Metro Police Department fired two officers involved in the botched raid that resulted in Breonna Taylor's death and, in part, launched a summer of protests, authorities said.

-Dets.
-Joshua Jaynes and Myles Cosgrove learned last week that the department intended to fire them, and those terminations became official on Tuesday, according to the Louisville Metro Police Department.
+Detectives Joshua Jaynes and Myles Cosgrove learned last week that the department intended to fire them, and those terminations became official on Tuesday, according to a letter from Louisville Metro Police Department Chief Yvette Gentry to the officers.

+Cosgrove violated standard operating procedures for deadly force and failure to activate his body-worn camera, the chief said.

+Jaynes was was fired for two departmental violations tied to his work securing the search warrant for the deadly March 13 raid, according to Gentry, the outgoing interim department head.

-Taylor, who had no criminal record, was asleep with boyfriend Kenneth Walker when plainclothes officers entered her apartment in the early morning hours of March 13 to serve a no-knock search warrant in a drug case.
+Taylor, who had no criminal record, was with boyfriend Kenneth Walker when plainclothes officers entered her apartment in the early morning hours to serve a no-knock search warrant in a drug case.

 Walker, who had a license to carry a weapon, called 911 believing the home was being invaded by criminals and opened fire, wounding one of the officers in the leg.

-That's when police returned fire and killed Taylor, who was unarmed.
+That's when police returned fire, and Taylor was killed.
 Cosgrove fired the shot that killed Taylor, Kentucky Attorney General Daniel Cameron said in September.

+Cosgrove fired 16 rounds but had no idea where he was firing, the chief said.

+"The shots you fired went in three different directions, indicating you did not verify a threat or have target acquisition," according to Gentry.
+"In other words, the evidence shows that you fired wildly at unidentified subjects or targets located within an apartment."

 Jaynes was not at Taylor's apartment when gunfire erupted, but hours earlier he secured the search warrant that led to the deadly confrontation.